The nutrition toolbox to generate in silico diets

 - topResultsComparisonFoodItems.xlsx - Similar to fullComparisonFoodItems.xlsx, containing only the top 10 results for a more concise overview of the results.

-For example, if we were to compare two database equivalents: "Dates, medjool" and "Date", both from the USDA database, the reported macronutrient values are near identical.
+For example, if we were to compare two database equivalents: "Dates, medjool" and "Date", both from the USDA database, the database macronutrient values are near identical.
 However, "Dates, medjool" has higher percentages of macronutrients covered by measured metabolites than "Date", making it a better choice due to its greater metabolite coverage.

 It is very likely that you will need to perform 2 or 3 runs with updated keywords to obtain suitable database equivalents for each dietary food item.
 To reduce time, it is recommended to fill in the column databaseID and databaseName for the dietary food items for which appropriate database equivalents have been identified.
 To improve keyword performance in subsequent runs, users may consider changing the number of keywords, exploring alternative spellings, or naming conventions.
 Additionally, looking at the tooManyDatabaseHits may help finding keywords for the toExclude column.
 Alternatively, you can increase the max items compared, set by putting ,'maxItems', x in the function call (where x is the new number of max items compared).